nictuku/stardew-rocks/README.md

 # stardew-rocks

-Stardew Rocks is a tool for Stardew Valley that collects saved games and shares them with the community.
+Stardew Rocks is a tool for Stardew Valley that collects saved games and shares them with the community at http://stardew.rocks.

 We create and share screenshots of your game with everyone - no complicated setup needed!